 - Test Item Analysis: Item analysis provides statistics on overall test performance and individual test questions.
 This data helps you recognize questions that might be poor discriminators of student performance.
 You can use this information to improve questions for future test administrations or to adjust credit on current attempts.

 - The CSSD Help Desk is available 24 hours per day, seven days a week, 365 days each year at 412-624-HELP (4357).
 They are able to solve many common Blackboard issues.

-- The Educational Technology Services (ETS) team oversees the administration of Blackboard, the operations of the Educational Technology Center (ETC) and the administration of technology training programs for faculty and staff.
+- The Learning Management System (LMS) Consulting team oversees the administration of Blackboard and the administration of technology training programs for faculty and staff.
 Our team partners with faculty to facilitate and enhance teaching and learning through the appropriate integration of technology.
-ETS provides individual and departmental consulting and training opportunities for faculty and staff.
+LMS Consulting provides individual and departmental consulting and training opportunities for faculty and staff.